… For cheap and with no hassle?

 Our five point plan explains the simple steps involved with making an international payment.
 Follow these steps and it’s possible to send international payments, even with a new provider, within 24 hours.
 Starting from the beginning, simply:

-Pick a Provider
+Pick a Provider for FX Payments:

 When it comes to sending international payments, the first major decision is deciding between using a bank or a specialist international money transfer company / currency broker.
 For individuals and SMEs we do not recommend using a bank.
 Unless a small margin has been agreed prior to making fx payments they are almost certainly going to be the most expensive option, whilst simultaneously offering the lowest level of product capabilities and guidance which is specific to international payments.
 This is because bank support staff are trained in all manner of financial services and they only reserve their suite of foreign exchange products for large business customers.